Hire and pay employees in

 Minimum Wage Requirements

-The minimum wage changes every year and is pro-rated in case of part-time employees.
+The minimum wage changes annually and is pro-rated for part-time employees.

 Individual Income Tax